Berkeley-MDes/tdf-fa24-roopa-ramanujam/README.md

 Putting together the hardware and fabrication parts.
 Sylvie and I also spent time figuring out how the fabricated parts would fit with the hardware.
 Ultimately, taping down wires and trying to get the spread of the hardware to be as minimal as possible helped us the most.
+The collaboration with Sylvie on the fabrication aspect also informed the aesthetics and size of our plant product.
+In the 3d modeling, Sylvie had to account for the sizes of the finished hardware components, as well as the orientation of the servo motors.
+I know this informed several iterations of 3d printing the plant pot, as well as how big to crochet the cactus.

 Reflections:

 The way we split up our project was maybe not ideal...since ours was in almost sequential steps, it was hard to work on parts of the project individually.
 Code/firmware goes hand in hand with hardware, so maybe it would've been better to each take an individual component of our system and do both parts for it.

+I’ve never had to work with code execution that loops continuously, and that changed how our code was structured.
+This differs a lot from traditional software engineering, because software code is more abstracted from hardware (therefore more flexible), while firmware is more low-level and must adhere to a certain timing.
+Grasping these differences was challenging for me and stretched my limits as a coder.

+Deciding whether to wire outputs in series vs. parallel requires considering how much voltage each component needs to function properly and how much it will get.
+For our plant system, I realized that each output component needed at least 3.3V, so it meant designing the circuits to have the outputs in series.
+This impacted the way I constructed and tested the hardware components.
+It also meant that I had to try two different power sources (3.3V Photon pin and finally the 5V USB pin) in order to get successful power to each component.

 Speculations: